 The responsibility for meaningful and fair consultation with First Nations on commercial recreation proposals lies with the government.
-In order to ensure that consultation is appropriate for and effective in the MKMA, clarification on specific consultation mechanisms are needed.
+In order to ensure that consultation is appropriate for and effective in the M-KMA, clarification on specific consultation mechanisms is needed.

-Taking into consideration their existing policies regarding consultation with First Nations, BC Parks and BCALC should work with affected First Nations in the MKMA to work out effective consultation mechanisms in respect of CR proposals.
+Taking into consideration their existing policies regarding consultation with First Nations, BC Parks (WLAP) and LWBC should work with affected First Nations in the M-KMA to work out effective consultation mechanisms in respect of CR proposals.